Quidge/asteroids/outline.md

 * orient(ation) (in radians) (this is reference to global origin)
 ###### Constants
 * size (vector)
-* hitRadius (collision detection "box", but as a circle)
+* hitRadius (collision detection "box", but as a circle); radius is avg between actor.size.x/2 and actor.size.y/2
-* turnSpeed (max speed player can turn
+* turnSpeed (max speed player can turn)
 * accel (the value which is used to determine at which Player.speed can increase)
 #### Methods
 * turn